Katarzina/bitcoin-charts-redux/README.md

 # bitcoin-charts-redux
-Bitcoin fantasy

-bitcoin rate graph
+Bitcoin fantasy rate graph

 This project was bootstrapped with Create React App.

-Simple app using React, Redux, and bitcoin API https://api.blockchain.info/charts
+Simple app using React, Redux, D3, and bitcoin API https://api.blockchain.info/charts

-This is a test task project.
+This is a test task project for learn D3 library

 Setup